Omar7001-B/Student-Activity/HR.md

 4. **HR tools** (Google Forms, Sheets, PowerPoint):
    * How do you use HR tools to support HR processes and initiatives?
    * Can you give an example of a time when you used an HR tool to automate or streamline a manual process?
-   * How do you stay up-to-date with changes in HR technology and tools to ensure that you are using the most effective solutions?
 5. **Data entry**:
    * How do you ensure that your data entry is accurate and consistent?
    * Can you describe a time when you had to enter a large amount of data, and what strategies did you use to ensure accuracy and efficiency?